-Local If
+Local if

-For Local if statements (also known as Local if-elseif-else), the following Start delay is measured from the end of the Local if statement.
-As with Sync while statements, the time taken is only known at runtime, so it is not possible to indicate them on a diagram or in code.
+For Local if statements (if-elseif-else), the following Start delay is measured from the end of the Local if statement.
+The time taken is only known at runtime, so it is not possible to indicate them on a diagram or in code.
+This is the same as while statements.